kimtth/awesome-azure-openai-llm/README.md

   > We provide our models with a working Python interpreter in a sandboxed, firewalled execution environment, along with some ephemeral disk space.

 - [OSS Code Interpreter](https://github.com/shroominic/codeinterpreter-api) A LangChain implementation of the ChatGPT Code Interpreter.
 - [SlashGPT](https://github.com/shroominic/codeinterpreter-api) The tool integrated with "jupyter" agent
 - [gpt-code-ui](https://github.com/ricklamers/gpt-code-ui) An open source implementation of OpenAI's ChatGPT Code interpreter.

+### **GPT-4 details leaked**

+  > GPT-4 is a language model with approximately 1.8 trillion parameters across 120 layers, 10x larger than GPT-3.
+It uses a Mixture of Experts (MoE) model with 16 experts, each having about 111 billion parameters.
+Utilizing MoE allows for more efficient use of resources during inference, needing only about 280 billion parameters and 560 TFLOPs, compared to the 1.8 trillion parameters and 3,700 TFLOPs required for a purely dense model.

+  > The model is trained on approximately 13 trillion tokens from various sources, including internet data, books, and research papers.
+To reduce training costs, OpenAI employs tensor and pipeline parallelism, and a large batch size of 60 million.
+The estimated training cost for GPT-4 is around $63 million. [ref](https://www.reddit.com/r/LocalLLaMA/comments/14wbmio/gpt4_details_leaked)

 ### **OpenAI Model Finetuning**